-Send ("CONNECT RV")
+Send "CONNECT RV"

-Send ("SET RV.MOTORS LEFT CCW 200 RIGHT CW 200 TIME 20")
+Send "SET RV.MOTORS LEFT CCW 200 RIGHT CW 200 TIME 20"

 - In addition, each motor is manufactured with variation; as a result, the motors will spin at different rates for the same power setting.
 This causes Rover to pull either left or right of a straight line depending on the unit.
 When this happens, ask the students which wheel must compensate by turning faster to straighten out the pulling?
 Then ask them what parameter in the motor command needs to be adjusted to change the speed of that wheel.
 Let students discover the correct answer. - Fortunately, all of this is taken care of in more advanced ROVER commands, such as FORWARD.
 Since both motors are required to turn concurrently to go forward, the individual motor commands will not work since they are executed sequentially.
 Instead use the MOTORS command which will set both motors at the same time.
 You could allow your students to discover the need for this new command.
-See example program c2 titled, "Unit 1 Skill Builder 1 U1SB1C2 Example Program.8xp" in the "Code" folder.
+See example program c2 in Unit 1 Skill Builder 1 Example Programs.tns